 Your Data And Your Rights

-You have a right to ask for a copy of the information we hold about you, although we may charge £10 to cover the costs involved in supplying it to you or more to provide to another organisation of your choice electronically.
+You have a right to ask for a free initial copy of the information we hold about you, although we may charge a fee to provide further copies of this information.

 If you find discrepancies in the information we provide, please advise us by calling 0207 440 4200 or emailing email@example.com so we can correct them.